nicholasdille/container-slides/020_advanced/190_image_build_optimization/slides.md

 <i class="fa fa-shield-alt fa-2x" style="width: 2em; text-align: center;"></i> More secure contents

 <i class="fa fa-dumbbell fa-2x" style="width: 2em; text-align: center;"></i> Easier to maintain

 ---

+## Container image building

+How do you build your container image?

+### In the beginning, there was Docker

+But more great tools exist...

+- Buildah
+- BuildKit
+- Kaniko

+### Focus on Docker/BuildKit

+Strong focus on Developer Experience (DX)

+Many innnovations in the last few years

+---